Nischa Shah: They’re Lying To You About Buying a House! My 652510 Rule Built $200K Passive Income!

 TL;DR

-• The 65-20-15 money framework allocates income to expenses, savings, and investments to generate passive income without relying solely on employment
+• The 65-20-15 money framework allocates income strategically to build passive income and long-term wealth without relying solely on employment

 Episode Recap